 Students enrolled for 12 or more semester hours of credit will be classified as full-time students.
 The average course load is 16 to 18 semester hours of credit depending on the program of study.
 Students planning to carry more than 21 credit hours must obtain permission from their advisor and the division dean.

 Only under exceptional circumstances will students be permitted to substitute or deviate from the established requirements of a program of study.
-The division dean and vice president of instruction and student services must approve substitutions.
-Written notification will be submitted to the registrar and will become part of the student's official record.
+The division Dean and Senior Vice President of Instruction must approve substitutions prior to registration.
+Written notification will be submitted to the registrar prior to taking the course and will become part of the student's official record.